makhloufledmi/makhloufledmi.github.io/_pages/talks.md

     - 10/07/14 at Université Toulouse I.

-- "Statistical causal inference of Gene Regulatory Networks using l1 penalized likelihood" at INRA Jouy-en-Josas.
+- "Statistical causal inference of Gene Regulatory Networks using l1 penalized likelihood": 03/10/15 at INRA Jouy-en-Josas.

 - "An hybrid convex/greedy algorithm for learning DAG":

     - 06/16/2014 at Université de Strasbourg,